 This is the story of rogue swordsman Guts, fighting his way into the royal court.
 It’s a gritty exploration of the human abyss, set in a world similar to the middle ages, but peppered with fantastical elements.
 Beware of the bloody trailer, as this is a show made for adults.
 It’s dirty, gritty and cruel.
 If you are looking for the definition of pulp, this is it.
 Despite its insane violence, the world of the series is fascinating, the atmosphere breathtaking and the characters won’t let you go for a long time.

 One thousand years ago, superstition and the sword ruled.
 It was a time of darkness, it was a world of fear, it was the age of Gargoyles.
 A group of Gargoyles — monsters who turn to stone by day — is enchanted by a magician for a crime they didn’t commit, so that they can only wake up again if the castle moves above the clouds.
 A thousand years later, when a crazy billionaire fulfills the legendary description, the Gargoyles awake in modern time New York.

 The epic nature of this series cannot be overstated.
 Yes, this was developed by Disney, but it doesn’t have any of the fluff you know from their typical productions.
 All of the characters were three-dimensional, every episode was atmospheric, the plot airtight and the action simply great.

 What do you think about our list?
 Share this article and your opinion on Social Media!
-If you like Fantasy Series as well, stay tuned for the teaser trailer of our series, which will come out later this year.
+If you like Fantasy Series as well, watch the teaser trailer of our series!